Shah Inayat Qadiri: Name

 Baba is an honorific term used as a sign of respect.
 It is a term similar to "father" or "wise old man".
 Shah is another honorific referring to a king.
 Inayat is an Islamic first name.
 Qadiri and Shatari are Islamic surname for the members of the Qadiriyya and Shattariyya tariqahs, which are Sufi mystical order.

 Life

 Early life and education

-Shah Inayat was born in Kasur in 1643 (circa), into a Muslim family belonging to the Arain tribe.
+Shah Inayat was born in Kasur in 1643 (circa), into a Punjabi Muslim family belonging to the Arain tribe.

 He was a Sufi scholar and activist associated with the Qadiri-Shattari silsila (lineage).
 Shah Inayat was the son of Mawlawi Pir Mohammad of Kasur, who was an Imam.

 Shah Inayat and his disciples

 He was the student of Shah Raza and teacher of Bulleh Shah and Waris Shah.

 Persecution and migration

 He used to work in Kasur, but because of the animosity of the city's ruler, Nawab Hussain Khan, he was forced to migrate to Lahore.